Main Walk: 18 km† (11.2 miles). Four hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 The most direct route is the diagonal one but this could be heavy going, and the narrow path out to the road from the opposite corner might be overgrown.
 However, if you decide to take this short cut (saving 150m), go straight across Lughorse Lane and resume the directions at [•] below.

-For the suggested route, turn right to go along the field edge.
-In the next corner bear left onto a track leading out to a minor road (Lughorse Lane).
-Turn left and go along the lane for 200m to a road junction, where a footpath comes out from the left (the short cut route) and Barn Hill is on the right.
+For an easier route, turn right to go all the way along the field edge.
+Go through a gap in the corner and bear left onto a grassy path across a meadow.
+In the far left-hand corner join a track leading onto a minor road (Lughorse Lane).
+Turn left and go along the lane for 200m to a road junction, where a footpath comes out from the left (the exit from the diagonal route across the field) and Barn Hill is on the right.

 Shortly after passing Buston Manor turn left onto a footpath going down across two fields to Lughorse Lane.
 Turn left briefly onto the lane, then take a footpath on the right past a house and along a field edge to meet the driveway to Cheveney Farm.
 Turn left onto the drive and follow it round to the right at the farm buildings to come out onto West Street opposite Cheveney Mill.